 Current projects of interest are:

 Getting into the current practical research on Quantum implementation has been a goal ever since finishing the PhD.
-Most of my work that is given below, is fairly theoretical and hopefully relevant in creating a foundation for future Quantum devices; however, I would like to understand the current-day issues and approximations that people are working on.
-There are certain buzzwords that everyone in the industry knows, but I need to do a proper read-through of the literature and develop a set of notes on what is currently achieved, what the main barriers to successful implementation are, and what the physical bedrocks of these implementations are.
+Most of my work, which is given below, is theoretical and hopefully relevant in creating a foundation for future Quantum devices; however, I want to understand the current-day issues and approximations that people are working on.
+I am currently doing a read-through of the literature to better understand how to best use NISQ devices on current projects.
+This research involves better understanding and creating implementations of:

 Game Theory Projects: